- What is CERT?

 Q: HOW DOES CERT BENEFIT THE COMMUNITY?

-A: People who go through CERT training have a better understanding of the potential threats to their home, workplace, and community and can take the right steps to lessen the effects of these hazards on themselves, their homes or workplace.
+A: People who go through CERT basic training have a better understanding of the potential threats to their home, workplace, and community and can take the right steps to lessen the effects of these hazards on themselves, their homes or workplace.
 If a disaster happens that overwhelms local response capability, CERT members can apply the training learned in the classroom and during exercises to give critical support to their family, loved ones, neighbors or associates in their immediate area until help arrives.
-When help does arrive, CERTs provide useful information to responders and support their efforts, as directed, at the disaster site.
+When help does arrive, CERTs provide useful information to professional first responders and support their efforts, as directed, at the disaster site.
 CERT members can also assist with non-emergency projects that improve the safety of the community.
 CERT members have been used to distribute and/or install smoke alarms, replace smoke alarm batteries in the home of elderly, distribute disaster education material, provide services at special events, such as parades, sporting events, concerts and more.

 Since the beginning of the CERT program in Whatcom County in 1999, over 1,000 students in over 90 courses have completed basic training.
 About one third of these trained citizens remain active with our program.